 Either way, your first concern will be in having your boat hauled out of the water safely and without damage, but there are a couple of things to attend to first...

-Some things are best done while the boat's still afloat.
+Some things are best done before hauling out, while the boat's still afloat.
 For example...